tableau/TabPy/docs/server-config.md

   authentication can be found in [Authentication](#authentication) section.
 Default value - not set.
 - `TABPY_TRANSFER_PROTOCOL` - transfer protocol.
 Default value - `http`.
 If
-  set to `http` two additional parameters have to be specified:
+  set to `https` two additional parameters have to be specified:
   `TABPY_CERTIFICATE_FILE` and `TABPY_KEY_FILE`.
 More details for how to configure TabPy for HTTPS are at [Configuring HTTP vs HTTPS] (#configuring-http-vs-https) section.